avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

     - The loss of momentum due to the plowing or erosion phenomena.
 The entrained mass bounds with the ground needs to be broken.

 These 3 terms are further detailed in :ref:`Entrainment <theoryCom1DFA:Entrainment:>`.
+The parameters describing the phenomena can be set in the configuration file.

 In the numerics, the mass is updated according to the entrainment model in :py:func:`com1DFAPy.DFAfunctionsCython.computeEntMassAndForce`.
 The velocity is updated immediately